Shufa, Tulkarm: Ottoman era

 In 1838, it was noted as a village, Shaufeh in the Wady esh-Sha'ir district, west of Nablus.

+In the 1860s, the Ottoman authorities granted the village an agricultural plot of land called Ghabat Shufa in the former confines of the Forest of Arsur (Ar.
+Al-Ghaba) in the coastal plain, west of the village.

 In 1870 Victor Guérin noted the village on a hilltop, and taking it as equal importance as Saffarin.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Wadi al-Sha'ir.